TheJacksonLaboratory/PDXintegrator/docs/clinical.rst

 * Female (`Code NCIT:C16576 <https://ncit.nci.nih.gov/ncitbrowser/ConceptReport.jsp?dictionary=NCI_Thesaurus&ns=ncit&code=C16576>`_):  A person who belongs to the sex that normally produces ova.
 The term is used to indicate biological sex distinctions, or cultural gender role distinctions, or both.
 * Male (`Code NCIT:C20197 <https://ncit.nci.nih.gov/ncitbrowser/ConceptReport.jsp?dictionary=NCI_Thesaurus&ns=ncit&code=C20197>`_): A person who belongs to the sex that normally produces sperm.
 The term is used to indicate biological sex distinctions, cultural gender role distinctions, or both.

 3. **Age at Diagnosis**.
+Patient age at time of initial clinical diagnosis in years.
-Suppliied in years.
 For display : to reduce the possibility of patient identification, PDX-MI recommends grouping ages into 5-year groups, although more granular groupings may be used in cases such as pediatric tumors if approved by a contributor's Institutional Review Board.
 Here, we have implemented binned age groups as follows. ::

     PDXNET:PAT-1511  PDXNET:ageBinLowerRange 55 ;